LLNL/GridDyn/quickStart.md

 See the [installation guide](installation.md) or the [Users Guide](docs/manuals/GridDynUserManual.pdf) for installation instructions

 ## Running the tests
-There are a few test programs compiled with GridDyn In the build directory these are in the test folder of the install directory.
-The 4 that exist currently are testLibrary which tests out functionality in the libraries that GridDyn uses,  testComponents which tests out component models, testSystem which test complete system execution there is also testExtra which runs some scaling studies and timing tests and is not primarily used as part of the unit testing system.
+There are a few test programs built with GridDyn if enabled.
+They can be found in the build directory or the installtion directorry in a folder called test.
+The 4 that exist currently are testLibrary which tests out functionality in the libraries that GridDyn uses,  testComponents which tests out component models, testSystem which test complete system execution.
+There is also testExtra which runs some scaling studies and timing tests and is not used as part of the unit testing system.

 ```
 $ ./testLibrary